-Master data management strategy (MDM) refers to the governing procedures for entering, aggregating, consolidating, de-duping, standardizing, and maintaining data en masse throughout an organization.
+Master data management (MDM) refers to the governing procedures for entering, aggregating, consolidating, de-duping, standardizing, and maintaining data en masse throughout an organization.
 By ensuring control and reliability, MDM creates a single source of master data that can be applied and maintained by many different entities throughout a business.

 Creating a Good Master Data Management Strategy

-There are several best practices your enterprise should consider when developing and implementing a master data management strategy:
+There are six master data management best practices your enterprise should consider when developing and implementing an MDM strategy:

-Education is key: On the other hand, all personnel and departments must be trained and regularly retrained on how to format, enter, store, and access data.
+- Education is key: On the other hand, all personnel and departments must be trained and regularly retrained on how to format, enter, store, and access data.

-Don’t forget to update: Your master data management strategy must include regular, synchronized updates to ensure that your single source of data has the most accurate information.
+- Don’t forget to update: Your master data management strategy must include regular, synchronized updates to ensure that your single source of data has the most accurate information.

 What’s on the Horizon for MDM?